Somerset-NHS-Solutions-Development/sentinel/README.md

 ## Development ##

 To do any development you will need to install Visual Studio 2019 (16.8+).
-Then just open Sentinel.sln from within Visual Studio.
-This application targets .NET 5.0.
+Clone the repository and then just open Sentinel.sln from within Visual Studio.
+You will need to grab a copy of the appsettings.*.json files from it's current installation on ydh-watchdog, and put these in the Sentinel folder (next to appsettings.json).

+For development purposes you should make your own copy of the database, and alter the connection string in appsettings.Development.json accordingly.

+You can then test it by running any web application, but instead of including a link to https://ydh-watchdog.ydh.nhs.uk/Sentinel/js/sentinel.min.js as described above, include a link to your instance running on localhost, i.e. https://localhost:XXXXX/js/sentinel.min.js

+This application targets .NET 5.0, hence the requirement for version 16.8+ of Visual Studio.

 As part of the build it runs a minifier on the sentinel.js and sentinel-vue.js scripts (see bundleconfig.json), although it doesn't bother rebuilding unless a change has been made to the C# code.

 ## Deployment

-The project has been set up with web deployment configured for watchdog.
+The project has been set up with web deployment configured for ydh-watchdog.
 In order to use this you will need to ensure that permissions have been set up in IIS:

-Click on the CovidAbsence application in IIS, then on IIS Manager Permissions.
+Click on the Sentinel application in IIS, then on IIS Manager Permissions.
 Click on "Allow User..." to add yourself to the list.
 Then click the "YDH-WATCHDOG" root node, then Management Service.
 Stop the service, add your IP address to the list and start the service again.